-- Arrector Pili muscle: (a little muscle that surrounds the follicle) it responds to stimulus (fear or cold) making the follicle shrink and the hair stands erect.
+- Arrector pili muscle: It´s a little muscle that surrounds the follicle and responds to stimulus (fear or cold) making the follicle shrink, so that the hair stands erect.
 During that, the bulb takes nutrients from the dermal papilla to form new cells.
 When these cells move up through the hair root, they differentiate and get filled with fibers and lose their nuclei.
 They are no more alive.

 In fact, your hair is composed of 91% proteins, and long peptide chains.
-These chains contained in fibers of the cortex.
+These chains are contained in the fibers of the cortex.
 The amino acids of these chains consist of carbon, oxygen, hydrogen, nitrogen and sulfur (which are the main components of skin and nails).

-How many hairs in the human head?
+How many hairs are in the human head?

-- In average, each person’s head contains about 100.000 hair bulb.
-Some people may have 150.000 or more.
+- In average, each person’s head contains about 100,000 hair bulbs.
+Some people may have 150,000 or more.

 - Each bulb gives about 20 new hairs.
 Each new hair grows for several years and may reach more than 1 meter.

 - Each hair falls at the end, and is replaced by a new one.